 - 8.33 If, however, after such reasonable time the firm has no grounds to suspect and is satisfied that the risk of money laundering is minimal, subject to its terms of business or the status of a contract to purchase units in its funds directly, it may terminate the relationship and return any monies received to their source.
-Alternatively, and particularly in purchases of units where the contract has been completed, the firm should freeze any funds or assets pending eventual verification (see Part I, paragraph 5.2.9). - 8.34 From the point at which the firm concludes it should freeze an investment: - (a) it must not accept further investments (ad hoc or regular savings) from the customer until they provide the evidence of identity required by the firm; - (b) subject to (c) below, it must permit the investor to withdraw, redeem or transfer their investment upon production of the evidence of identity required by the firm; - (c) it must terminate the relationship and return any funds to the investor should they insist upon withdrawal or redemption while still refusing to produce evidence of identity, subject to considering whether or not it should make a report to SOCA and seek consent; - (d) it should otherwise continue to act in accordance with any relevant terms of business and regulatory obligations until such time as the relationship may be terminated (this would include issuing periodic statements, making normal dividend/interest payments and administering the customer's investments according to their instructions where these do not involve the investment or withdrawal of capital); and - (e) it must take steps to remind customers (individually or generically, as appropriate according to their risk-based approach) that evidence of identity may still be required, noting the consequences of failure to comply with the firm's request. - 8.35 Firms should exercise caution in the event that a holder seeks to transfer units to someone else before the firm has been able to verify their identity.
+Alternatively, and particularly in purchases of units where the contract has been completed, the firm should freeze any funds or assets pending eventual verification (see Part I, paragraph 5.2.9). - 8.34 From the point at which the firm concludes it should freeze an investment: - (a) it must not accept further investments (ad hoc or regular savings) from the customer until they provide the evidence of identity required by the firm; - (b) subject to (c) below, it must permit the investor to withdraw, redeem or transfer their investment upon production of the evidence of identity required by the firm; - (c) it must terminate the relationship and return any funds to the investor should they insist upon withdrawal or redemption while still refusing to produce evidence of identity, subject to considering whether or not it should make a report to SOCA and seek consent; - (d) it should otherwise continue to act in accordance with any relevant terms of business and regulatory obligations until such time as the relationship may be terminated (this would include issuing periodic statements, making normal dividend/interest payments and administering the customer's investments according to their instructions where these do not involve the investment or withdrawal of capital); and - (e) it must take steps to remind customers (individually or generically, as appropriate according to their risk-based approach) that evidence of identity may still be required, noting the consequences of failure to comply with the firm's request. - A customer may wish to redeem their investment or exercise a right to cancel a purchase transaction before the firm has been able to verify their identity.
+In such circumstances, the firm should consider whether or not the circumstances might suggest grounds for suspicion of money laundering or terrorist financing and a need to seek consent from SOCA, before returning any funds to the customer (see also paragraph 8.40 below). - 8.36 Firms should also exercise caution in the event that a holder seeks to transfer units to someone else before the firm has been able to verify their identity.
 This will either be soon after the units were acquired and while the firm is still attempting to verify the transferor, or where the firm has frozen the investment having been unable to complete satisfactory customer due diligence.
-In either situation, the firm should consider whether the circumstances are suspicious, such that consent from SOCA should be sought before registering the transfer. - 8.36 Firms are recommended to include in their terms of business, or otherwise advise the customer at the outset, that they may return or freeze the customer's investments unless or until the necessary evidence of identity can be obtained.
+In either situation, the firm should consider whether the circumstances are suspicious, such that consent from SOCA should be sought before registering the transfer. - 8.37 Firms are recommended to include in their terms of business, or otherwise advise the customer at the outset, that they may return or freeze the customer's investments unless or until the necessary evidence of identity can be obtained.